-- At the same time, as well as empowering secular activists, the Arab Spring ushered in new opportunities and freedom for Islamist groups, - stance on women.
-Egypt's Islamists are facing a government crack-down, but in Libva and Tunisia. conservative Islamists can still exert pressure on government policy and in Syria women face the worrying prospect of the military success of Al-Qaeda affiliates.
+At the same time, as well as empowering secular activists, the Arab Spring ushered in new opportunities and freedom for Islamist groups, including Salafists who take a hard-line, conservative stance on women.
+Egypt's Islamists are facing a government crack-down, but in Libya and Tunisia, conservative Islamists can still exert pressure on government policy and in Syria women face the worrying prospect of the military success of Al-Qaeda affiliates.
 Three years after women first took to the streets, it can feel like women across the Arab world are being compelled, often with violence, to retreat from politics and 'return home'.
 It can be hard not to feel deeply pessimistic.
 And then I speak to Asma, and understand that she will always see the street as hers.
 Whatever happens, she'll never go home.

-Follow Sophie @SEMcBain

-Esther Irving

-Reconciliation and representation Gender equality in the new South Africa

-Esther Irving visited South Africa to research her post-graduate thesis on Women and International Politics.
+Follow Sophie @SEMcBain Reconciliation and representation Gender equality in the new South Africa Esther Irving visited South Africa to research her post-graduate thesis on Women and International Politics.
 She tells Her Edit about the progress the country is making in establishing gender equality in its new political climate.